miladtajvidi/Women_Euro_2025_Passing_Network/README.md

 # UEFA Women's Euro 2025 Passing Network

 This project provides a clear, reproducible workflow for visualizing football passing networks using open StatsBomb data, with a focus on the UEFA Women's Euro 2025.
 The main goal is to generate insightful, hudle-like passing network diagrams for any match in the dataset, using a modular and minimalistic approach.
+You can also watch a short explanation video regarding some points at https://youtu.be/_dMZ8GOmWI4.

 ## What We Do